haracewiat/EmbodiedAI/README.md

-# EmbodiedAI
+# EmbodiedAI 2020
-Repository for the Emobided AI course at Vrije Universiteit Amsterdam 2020
+This repository containts the practical materials for the Embodied Artificial Intelligence course.